Aliyah: From Latin America

-In the 1999–2002 Argentine political and economic crisis that caused a run on the banks, wiped out billions of dollars in deposits and decimated Argentina's middle class, most of the country's estimated 200,000 Jews were directly affected.
-Some 4,400 chose to start over and move to Israel, where they saw opportunity.
+In Argentina, the political and economic crisis of 1999–2002 led to a severe banking collapse, resulting in the loss of billions of dollars in deposits and significantly affecting the country's middle class.
+During this period, most of the estimated 200,000 Jews in Argentina were directly impacted.
+Approximately 4,400 individuals chose to start anew and immigrate to Israel, where they saw new opportunities.
+Since 2000, over 10,000 Argentine Jews have moved to Israel, joining the thousands of Argentine immigrants who had already settled there.

-More than 10,000 Argentine Jews immigrated to Israel since 2000, joining the thousands of previous Argentine immigrants already there.
-The crisis in Argentina also affected its neighbour country Uruguay, from which about half of its 40,000-strong Jewish community left, mainly to Israel, in the same period.
+In Uruguay, the Jewish community, which had reached its peak in the 1960s, began to decline in the 1970s due to a period of political turmoil.
+However, by the early 21st century, following an economic crisis, a portion of the country's Jewish community chose to make aliyah, with approximately 22,000 members remaining in Uruguay.
+It continued to be one of the largest Jewish communities on the continent, both in terms of absolute numbers and as a percentage of the total population.

 During 2002 and 2003 the Jewish Agency for Israel launched an intensive public campaign to promote aliyah from the region, and offered additional economic aid for immigrants from Argentina.
 Although the economy of Argentina improved, and some who had immigrated to Israel from Argentina moved back following South American country's economic growth from 2003 onwards, Argentine Jews continue to immigrate to Israel, albeit in smaller numbers than before.
 The Argentine community in Israel is about 50,000-70,000 people, the largest Latin American group in the country.

-There has also been immigration from other Latin American countries that have experienced crises, though they have come in smaller numbers and are not eligible for the same economic benefits as immigrants to Israel from Argentina.

 In Venezuela, growing antisemitism in the country, including antisemitic violence, caused an increasing number of Jews to move to Israel during the 2000s.
 For the first time in Venezuelan history, Jews began leaving for Israel in the hundreds.
 By November 2010, more than half of Venezuela's 20,000-strong Jewish community had left the country.